 Director of Undergraduate Studies: Prof. Lida Oudaderova

-Peer Academic Advisors who are Art History minors can be found on this website:
+Peer Academic Advisors who are Art History minors can be found on this website: https://oaa.rice.edu/advising-network/peer-academic-advisors.

-https://oaa.rice.edu/advising-network/peer-academicadvisor<https://oaa.rice.edu/advising-network/peer-academic-advisors https://oaa.rice.edu/academic-support/academic-fellows-and-mentors-societies.

 Academic Fellows/Mentors who are Art History minors can be found on this website: